HestHub/nix-config/blog.md

 ```

-2-3 min of installation, and just like that, i have a local text-to-image AI running on my GPU, not bad, will have to play around with that later.
+2-3 min of installation later,and i have a local text-to-image AI running on my GPU, working like a charm.

 ### Gaming and mounting extra hard-drives

-6. added mounted extra disks, the solution was to mount as i wanted them, the ran "sudo nixos-generate-config", which updates the hardware config, adding my other SSDs permanently to the setup.

-So right about now im feeling quite good with the programs and tools installed, everything installed "just works" right out of the bat.
+Right about now im feeling good with the programs and tools installed, everything installed "just works" right out of the bat.

+Next up was setting up the main puropose if this machine: Gaming.
-Next up was testing some games, steam installed, proton enabled, [Against the Storm](https://store.steampowered.com/app/1336490/Against_the_Storm/) downloaded and off we go.
+Steam installed, proton enabled, [Against the Storm](https://store.steampowered.com/app/1336490/Against_the_Storm/) downloaded and off we go.

 Works perfectly, great FPS, no screen tearing, artifacts or other graphical issues.
-No weirdness with keyboard or mouse controls, and i think the GPU barely started up the fans running it, 10/10.
+No strange behaiviour with keyboard or mouse, and i think the GPU barely started up the fans running it, 10/10.

-But since i have multiple SSDs in my system and the OS installed my "tiny" 500GB M.2 drive, i would prefer to put all my games the 1TB Nvme drive, just incase i once again manage to turn the OS into sludge, and to be honest it does feel inevitable, given enough time and tinkering.
+But since i have multiple SSDs in my system and the OS installed my "tiny" 500GB M.2 drive, i would prefer to put all my games the 1TB NVME drive, just incase i once again manage to ruin the OS, and to be honest it does feel inevitable, given enough time and tinkering.

-But right now i can only see my OS disk, nothing else is mounted when i start the system, so how to make sure all the disks are mounted and accessible at boot?
+Right now i can only see the main disk, so seems my extra Sata drives are not mounted, lets see how that can be remidied.

-this is where to hardware-configuration.nix comes into play.
+This is where to hardware-configuration.nix shines.

 The solution i found did require a couple of manual steps, but im sure it can be handled automaticly, either with scripts or with some deeper nix knowledge, but what i did was:

-  1. mount the drives (make sure they are mounted under /mnt and not /tmp/run/ which "disks" will do by default; It wont work if they are in temp folder)
+  1. mount the drives (make sure they are mounted under /mnt and not /tmp/run/ which gnomes "disks" app will do by default; It wont work if they are in temp folder)
   2. update the hardware config by running `sudo nixos-generate-config`
   3. profit, now we have the disk mounted at boot, managed by nix.

-No, its not to much trouble, and yes, i would survive manually performing this herculean feat of strength every time i set up a system from scratch.

-But wouldn't it be nice if this was done for you?
-For now i put it aside and put my future hopes toward [HomeManager] and [Flakes].
+No, its not to much trouble, and yes, i would survive manually performing this herculean feat of strength every time i set up a system from scratch, but wouldn't it be nice if this was done for you?
+For now i put it aside and put my future hopes toward [HomeManager] and [Flakes] to solve this.

 ### found issue with command not found

-ran into to an annoying issue when commanding away at the terminal, an unplesant database error popped up if i fat-fingered a command.
+Ran into to an issue when typing away at the terminal, an unplesant database error popped up every time I fat-fingered a command.

 ```
 hest@nixos ~> claer